developer-kirill-nefodov/nfter/README.md

 **Its own contracts.** `EthersWeb3Pass` is a free, one-per-wallet ERC-721 whose artwork is generated *inside the contract* — a symmetric identicon derived from `keccak256(your address)`, returned from `tokenURI` as a `data:` URI.
 No IPFS, no metadata server, nothing that can rot.
+`EthersWeb3Artifacts` sells the same idea in four tiers, with a hard supply cap enforced on chain.
-`TipJar` takes tips with a note attached and emits an event for each, which is what makes the tip feed a `queryFilter` away instead of an indexer subscription.
+`TipJar` takes tips with a note attached. `Marketplace` lists, sells and cancels — taking 2.5% and never taking custody: it holds an approval to move your token, not the token itself, and pays nobody during a sale.
+Proceeds are credited and withdrawn, which is what makes a hostile seller unable to re-enter or to revert a stranger's purchase.

 **An account, and the wallet it owns.** Sessions come from email and password: a short-lived access token in memory plus an httpOnly refresh cookie, allow-listed in Redis.
 A wallet is